iamrealfarhanbd/iamrealfarhanbd/README.md

 ### Glad to see you here! :octocat:

-> I'm a **Front End Web Developer**.
-An enthusiast of technology always enjoys coding, likes to solve programming problems.
-I am interested in thinking/developing web-related modules or functionality and always try to find new ideas.
-I have more then 5 years of experience in Web Design and Development.
+> I'm a **Javascript Developer**.
+An enthusiast of technology, I enjoy coding and solving programming problems.
+I am constantly thinking/developing web/app related modules and functionality.
+I always find new ways to solve problems.
+Web and app Development has been a part of my life for more than six years.
 I live in Sylhet, Bangladesh.
-I am currently studying at Leading University,sylhet, in Computer Science and Engineering.
-In the tech community, I try to help people by sharing my knowledge.
-I love to read tech-related articles & play video games during my free time.
+Currently, I have completed my B.Sc degree in Computer Science and Engineering from Leading University, Sylhet.
+I try my best to share my knowledge with others in the tech community.
 ---

 ### :blush: Talking about Personal Stuffs: